library(mall)

 llm_sentiment(review)

-For Python, mall is a library extension to Polars.
-To interact with Ollama, it uses the official Python library.
+In Python, mall is a library extension to Polars.

 The LLM’s flexibility, allows for it to adapt to the subject of your data, and provide surprisingly accurate predictions.
 This saves the data scientist the need to write and tune an NLP model.

 In recent times, the capabilities of LLMs that can run locally in your computer have increased dramatically.
 This means that these sort of analysis can run in your machine with good accuracy.
-Additionally, it makes it possible to take advantage of LLM’s at your institution, since the data will not leave the corporate network.
+It also makes it possible to take advantage of LLMs at your institution, since the data will not leave the corporate network.
+Additionally, LLM management and integration platforms, such as Ollama, are now very easy to setup and use. mall uses Ollama as to interact with local LLMs.

 ollamar::pull("llama3.2")